Methodology

 Five stages, in order

 Each stage either adds evidence or removes noise.
 Candidates that survive all five and confirm on a manufacturer's page surface as Good Match.
-Candidates the AI ensemble agreed on but couldn't be independently confirmed surface as Possible Match.
+Candidates the models agreed on but couldn't be independently confirmed surface as Possible Match.

 01